 Visit our knowledge base to learn more or get in touch with support.

 The Emitter is the place where particles are born and given their initial velocity and direction.
-It's a big but very fun group of controls.
+It's a big, but very fun group of controls.
 You can set important characteristics such as Emitter shape, style and position.
-The Emitter also sets the initial velocity of the particles and determines how many particles are emitted.

 The Behavior dropdown menu contains two options: Continuous and Explode.
 Continuous is the standard default behavior,it continuously emits particles.
 The new option called "explode" automates the process of creating "explosion" style behaviors.
 In previous version you would have to do this with keyframes.
 Setting a keyframe for Particles/Sec with a high number at the beginning of your timeline and one immediately after that at 0.

 Controls how many particles are born each second.
 Low values means sparse particles and are normally fast to render.
 High values make lots of particles and can be slow to render.
 This value can be keyframed so the particle emission varies over time.
 Its value can also be modified by the Particles/sec Modifier when the Light(s) Emitter Type is active.

 Sets the shape and functionality of the Emitter.
 There are eight types.
 See the Emitter Types page.

 The position in 3D world-space where particles are born.
 These values can be keyframed over time to create trails and similar effects.

 Position Subframe smooths out the movement of the particles.
 The interpolation is linear, which means each frame is interpreted linearly.
 If you have a slow moving Emitter, than this works because the particles are moving so fast that everything looks smooth.
 But if you want the emitter to move fast, this is a problem because you will see jaggies.
 There are four options.

 This popup controls the direction in which particles move initially.
 There are five settings.
 The default is set to be a random movement.